 Memory Cards

-The Fujifilm X-Pro 2 is one of the fastest cameras I’ve ever tested when it comes to memory card write speeds with the UHS-II cards.
+The Fujifilm X-Pro 2 is one of the fastest cameras I’ve ever tested for its time regarding memory card write speeds with the UHS-II cards.

 For more info and configuration options, see the Best Memory Card For The X-Pro 2.